ryancharris/rch-gatsby/src/posts/2019-03-09-open-source/index.md

 ### How do I find an open source project?

-In my opinion, this can be the hardest part of OSS.
+Figuring out where to start is hard.
 There are tons of projects out there that are currently being worked on, but how do you know which one is the right one for you?
 There are a few small ways you can make the search a bit easier.

 First off, I’d recommend looking at repositories for tools you use on a daily basis.
 This will give you an advantage because you will be more familiar with the product, what it’s intended to do, and how it can be improved.